 Christmas is celebrated in so many different ways.
 From colorful decorations to festive food and music, various countries and cultures all have their own special ways to celebrate the most wonderful time of the year.
-With Christmas just days away, we’d thought it’d be fun to share these snapshots of Christmas from around the world:
+With Christmas just days away, we’d thought it’d be fun to share these snapshots of Christmas around the world:

 In Dublin, Ireland, Nollaig Shona Duit lights up the road.
 It means ‘Merry Christmas’ in Gaelic.

 In Germany, star lamps are a traditional decoration that can be seen hanging all over town.
 These beautiful glowing lights were found in a Christmas market in Hamburg.

 In Mexico, Christmas wouldn’t be complete without ponche, a warm tropical punch made with cinnamon, guavas and other fruits.

 Christmas isn’t a public holiday in most countries in Asia, but you’ll still find stores stocking special Christmas snacks like these found in Taiwan.

 South Korea celebrates Christmas with Santa Haraboji or Grandfather Santa.
 This figurine of Santa wears a ‘gat’, a traditional hat worn by men during the Joseon Dynasty.